-The Student Policy excludes certain students from occupying a permanently affordable rental housing unit.
+The city's Student Policy excludes certain students from occupying a city supported permanently affordable rental housing unit.
 Some exceptions may apply.
 Student eligibility is determined on an individual basis, regardless of full-time, part-time enrollment status or household composition.
-All requests for exceptions must be reviewed and approved by the Property Manager prior to approval of initial occupancy and lease renewal.
+All requests for exception must be reviewed and approved by the Property Manager prior to approval of initial occupancy and lease renewal.